Today, the annual Best Graduate Schools rankings are being published online by U.S. News & World Report magazine.

 Here are some highlights:

-• The Medical School has risen to 8th in the nation among research-based medical schools, tied with Columbia University, Duke University and the University of Chicago.
-This is up two spots from last year.
+• The Medical School holds its spot at 10th in the nation among research-based medical schools, tied with the University of Chicago and the University of Washington.

-• Five specialties ranked in the top 13 in the country: Internal Medicine at 6th, Women’s Health at 5th, Internal Medicine and geriatrics, both at 6th in the country, and Family Medicine at 7th, as well as Pediatrics and 14th and AIDS at 18th.
+• Six specialties ranked in the top 20 in the country: Women’s Health at 5th, Internal Medicine and geriatrics, both at 6th in the country, and Family Medicine at 7th, as well as Pediatrics and 14th and AIDS at 18th.

 • We continue to be very strong in a key indicator: the rating of our graduates by the directors of residency programs nationwide.
 We tied for 2nd in the nation among research schools, and 3rd in the nation among primary care schools.

 • U.S. News also issued new rankings for pharmacy schools, and U-M’s ranks 7th.
-No new rankings for nursing, biological science Ph.D. programs, pharmacy, social work or public health were issued this year.
-See the grid for the latest rankings in these disciplines.
+No new rankings for nursing, biological science Ph.D. programs, social work or public health were issued this year.

 Although no ranking can truly assess the excellence of a particular school or college, the U.S. News rankings help show how strong U-M is across the board.